Skip to content

 1- Banni Hassan Tombs:

-If you want to visit one of the richest archaeological areas in Upper Egypt, then Banni Hassan is the right choice.
-It is an archaeological cemetery in El Minya that includes about 40 archaeological tombs from different eras.
-It is characterized by brightly coloured tombs, from the era of the old Kingdom to the Roman era.
+If you want to visit one of the most affluent archaeological areas in Upper Egypt, Banni Hassan is the right choice.
+An archaeological cemetery in El Minya includes about 40 tombs from different eras.
+The cemetery is characterized by brightly coloured tombs from the Old Kingdom to the Roman era.

-Banni Hassan tombs are located about 20 kilometres south of the city of El Minya and it was dug in the mountain.
-The tombs of Banni Hassan were built on the eastern bank, which is unusual when it comes to the construction of Egyptian cemeteries, which were mostly built on the western bank of the Nile and there are two types of cemeteries; the upper zone tombs and the lower zone tombs.
+Banni Hassan’s tombs are located about 20 kilometres south of El Minya and were dug in the mountain.
+The tombs of Banni Hassan were built on the eastern bank, which is unusual for Egyptian cemeteries.
+Egyptian cemeteries were mostly built on the western bank of the Nile, and there are two types of cemeteries: the upper zone tombs and the lower zone tombs.

-This difference was based on the status of the deceased, since the rulers of the 15th region of Upper Egypt were buried there and it contains tombs of Khnumhotep II, Amenemhat, Beqat III, and Kheti.
-The walls are decorated with beautiful and brightly coloured, and it is a complete record of daily life in the era of the Middle Kingdom of Pharaonic history.
+This difference was based on the status of the deceased since the rulers of the 15th region of Upper Egypt were buried there.
+The tombs of Khnumhotep II, Amenemhat, Beqat III, and Kheti are there.
+The walls are decorated with beautiful and bright colours and are a complete record of daily life in the Middle Kingdom during the Pharaonic period.

 2- El-Amarna Hill

-El-Amarna Hill was the city chosen by King Akhenaton and his wife Nefertiti to be the new capital of the Egyptian Kingdom in ancient Egypt.
-Egypt was ruled by it for nearly 17 years and it is located 45 kilometres south of the archaeological area of Banni Hassan.
-The most important thing that you can find there is a group of tombs, about 26 tombs carved in the rock, and one of these tombs was dedicated to the burials of the royal family.
+El-Amarna Hill was the city King Akhenaton and his wife Nefertiti chose to be the new capital of the Egyptian Kingdom in ancient Egypt.
+Egypt was ruled by it for nearly 17 years, and it is located 45 kilometres south of the archaeological area of Banni Hassan.
+The most important thing you can find there is a group of tombs, about 26 carved in the rock, one of which was dedicated to the burials of the royal family.

-El-Amarna Hill includes two groups of tombs; a northern group at the northern end of the city, and a southern group at the southern end of the city.
-These tombs are distinguished by their colourful wall paintings that depict life during the Aton religious revolution.
-The statue of Queen Nefertiti in the Berlin Museum is one of the most famous monuments discovered in Amarna Hill, Where it was found by German archaeologist Ludwig Borchart in 1912.
+El-Amarna Hill includes two groups of tombs: a northern group at the city’s north end and a southern group at the south end.
+These tombs are distinguished by their colourful wall paintings depicting life during the Aton religious revolution.
+The statue of Queen Nefertiti in the Berlin Museum is one of the most famous monuments discovered in Amarna Hill, which was found by German archaeologist Ludwig Borchardt in 1912.

 El Minya Sign